fgeck/windguru-archive-browser/README.md

 - **Windows**: Windows Credential Locker
 - **Linux**: Secret Service (requires libsecret)

+**How it works:**
-Passwords are never stored - only authentication tokens (idu and login_md5) are cached.
+- Only authentication tokens (idu and login_md5) are cached, never passwords
+- Cached credentials are validated before each use
+- Expired credentials are automatically cleared and you're prompted to log in again
+- You can manually clear credentials anytime with option 3

 ## Requirements